radiantlogic-v8/documentation-new/documentation/tuning/cache-capture-connectors.md

 1. Define any other needed [Connector Properties](./cache-connector-properties).
 1. Select **SAVE**.
-1. In the connecor table, click </> scripts.
+1. In the connector table, click </> scripts.

  ![SQL Scripts](Media/sql-scripts.jpg)